 Please see the “Actions for Materiality Issue” for reason for being a priority issue, targets and progresses for each materiality.

-Please see below for reason for being a priority issue, targets and actions for each materiality.
-Progress toward the targets will be disclosed every fiscal year starting with the results in FY2022.
+Please see below for reason for being a priority issue, targets and actions for each materiality and the progress by year.

 In November 2017, we participated in the United Nations Global Compact (UNGC), which is composed of 10 principles advocated by the UN concerning human rights, labour, environment, and anti-corruption.
-We comply with relevant laws and disseminate the Ten Principles of the Global Compact through our daily activities to ensure that all employees follow them.
+We comply with relevant laws and disseminate “the Ten Principles of the UNGC” through our daily activities to ensure that all employees follow them.

 We contribute to Goal 3, Goal 9 and Goal 17 in the SDGs through the creation of innovative drugs.

 We strive to realize Goal 3: Ensure healthy lives and promote well-being at all ages as a research and development company specializing in prescription drugs based on our corporate philosophy to be dedicated to the fight against disease and pain.
 In response to the mortality rate of non-communicable diseases raised as a goal of the SDGs, we began to concentrate our research area into diseases such as cancers, immunological diseases and central nervous system disorders to contribute to the creation of original and innovative therapeutic medications for diseases for which medical needs have still not yet been satisfied.
-Furthermore, in addition to aid for diphtheria, whooping cough, diphtheria toxoid and tetanus toxoid vaccines as well as the hepatitis B vaccine to address infectious diseases, ONO contributes to therapeutic medications with low marketability, such as malaria, tuberculosis, neglected tropical diseases, as well as to development of new therapeutic medications, such as vaccines and diagnostic pharmaceuticals, through participation in the Global Health Innovative Technology Fund.
+To improve access to healthcare in low-income and low- and middle-income countries, we will work in partnership with NGOs and other organizations to strengthen healthcare systems over the medium to long term, including the development of medical personnel and the improvement of healthcare environments.

 In terms of Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation, ONO contributes to encouraging innovation and building research and development infrastructure.
 To vitalize research and development in order to create new drugs, we of course not only invest in internal research and development but also provide grants, such as those for investigator-initiated clinical trials.
 Furthermore, the ONO Medical Research Foundation and ONO Pharma Foundation promote research to help build a bedrock for innovation through research grants to researchers overseas.